sagemath/trac_to_gh/Issue 5577.md

         "bug"
     ],
     "milestone": "https://github.com/sagemath/sagetest/milestones/sage-3.4.1",
-    "title": "[with patch, needs review] typo in tutorial", "type": "issue",
+    "title": "[with patch, positive review] typo in tutorial", "type": "issue",
     "url": "https://github.com/sagemath/sagetest/issues/5577",
     "user": "https://github.com/jhpalmieri"
 }
 ```
-Assignee: tba
+Assignee: @jhpalmieri

 This is a repeat of #4379, changing one word in the tutorial: the change there was undone, perhaps in the ReST conversion, and this reinstates it.